Hurricane Sandy looms over 10-day sprint to U.S. election

 Romney's events in Florida came on the first day of in-person early voting in the state.
 In 2008, Obama benefited from the strong turnout of Democrats in early voting.
 Republicans have made a push to get Romney supporters to vote early in 2012.

-Republican Senator Marco Rubio, travelling with Romney in Florida, told reporters on the campaign plane that the Republican get-out-the-vote effort in his state was much better than in 2008.
+Republican Senator Marco Rubio, traveling with Romney in Florida, told reporters on the campaign plane that the Republican get-out-the-vote effort in his state is much better than in 2008.

-"The best way to put it is, in Florida, I'd rather be us than them," said Rubio, who later left the campaign trail after his 12-year-old daughter was injured in an accident in Miami.
+"The best way to put it is, in Florida, I'd rather be us than them," said Rubio, who later left the campaign trail after his 12-year-old daughter was injured in a car crash in Miami.

 Obama spent Saturday in New Hampshire, whose four electoral votes could make a difference in the tight race.